State Machines in Micro Python

 ### the remaining transitions

-• You declare your code inside a class.
-Use a new name for each example, here we have used MyStateMachine1 as name.
+- You declare your code inside a class.
+Use a new name for each example, here we have used

-• You extend the base state machine by declaring it in the parentheses behind your class name, in class MyStateMachine1(StateMachine).
+as name. - You extend the base state machine by declaring it in the parentheses behind your class name, in

-• The two transition methods that you declare have the parameter self.
+. - The two transition methods that you declare have the parameter

 This has the following effect: Your state machine MyStateMachine1 "inherits" all functionalities that the base state machine StateMachine has already implemented.
 We just add our transition methods, which is enough to make the state machine do what we want.